skylight-hq/skylight.digital/_blog_posts/nick_bristow_interview.md

 In 2014, I joined 18F and founded and ran their Accessibility Guild.
 The Accessibility Guild is a community of practice whose mission is to improve accessibility at 18F and the wider government.
 We produced a number of successful projects such as the [18F Accessibility Guide](https://accessibility.18f.gov/) that are still in use today by government and non-government entities around the world.

-During my four years at 18F, I worked on numerous projects &mdash; such as [login.gov](https://login.gov/) &mdash; in every role possible.
+During my four years at 18F, I worked on numerous projects — such as [login.gov](https://login.gov/) — in every role possible.
 I acted as a developer, project lead, and Scrum Master, just to name a few.

 **Chris Cairns: How did you find out about Skylight?**